o0101/longbore/README.md

 That's it.

-DOSY defines a family of truly superb, super-simple PRNGs ( pseudorandom number generators ) / CSPRNGs ( cryptogrpahically secure pseudorandom number generators ), that are both extraordinarily simple, and pass PracRand.
+DOSY defines a family of truly superb, super-simple, variable-state PRNGs ( pseudorandom number generators ) / CSPRNGs ( cryptogrpahically secure pseudorandom number generators ), that are both extraordinarily simple, and pass PractRand.

 # Use Cases